Nick Cotton: Development and storylines

 However, Santer explained: "There will always be a way back to Dot for Nick", a position supported by EastEnders writer James Payne, who stated: "[Dot] believes, I think, deep down, that he has the potential for change, that he can be a good boy.
 I think that she'll keep wishing that."
-The first steps towards reconciliation were made in 2006 when Jim Branning received a phone call from Nick who was in a prison hospital with cancer.
-Jim and his grandson, Bradley initially kept this a secret from Dot, but Bradley told his girlfriend, Stacey who let it slip to Dot.
+The first steps towards reconciliation were made in 2006 when Jim Branning (John Bardon) received a phone call from Nick who was in a prison hospital with cancer.
+Jim and his grandson, Bradley (Charlie Clements) initially kept this a secret from Dot, but Bradley told his girlfriend, Stacey Slater (Lacey Turner), who let it slip to Dot.
 Dot went to visit Nick, but when he was cleared of his cancer, he refused to let Dot see him.

 On 2 October 2008 it was reported that Nick would return to EastEnders on Christmas Day that year after more than seven years away.
 Executive producer Diederick Santer spoke of his excitement at Nick's return, hailing the character as an "EastEnders legend" and "one of the show's best-remembered and best-loved villains".
 Altman stated: "After an absence of seven years, I am thrilled to return to Albert Square.
 The BBC have always given me great storylines as Nick Cotton and I look forward to seeing if Nick will once again spread fear and loathing throughout the Square!"
 June Brown revealed that she had been asking producers to bring Altman back to the soap for six or seven years, as the two of them shared such a good working relationship.
-After spending time in Walsall, Cotton returned; walking normally again, he was accompanied by his seven-year-old daughter, Dotty.
-He explained that he had met Dotty's mother Sandy Gibson while living in a squat, and that she was an alcoholic who had recently died, leaving him with custody of Dotty.
+After spending time in Walsall, Cotton returned; walking normally again, he was accompanied by his seven-year-old daughter, Dotty (Molly Conlin).
+He explained that he had met Dotty's mother Sandy Gibson (Caroline Pegg) while living in a squat, and that she was an alcoholic who had recently died, leaving him with custody of Dotty.
 Altman explained: "Nick needed something, because I think if he didn't have little Dotty, for him to walk through that door, she would just have treated him as a complete outcast."
 The actor described other changes to his character since his last appearance, detailing how he had become a plumber, begun dressing more smartly, stopped gelling his hair back and no longer wore an earring.